 DNA mixtures can strengthen a prosecutor's case.
 In a sexual assault, the presence of both victim and defendant DNA in the same mixture item provides strong evidence for physical contact.
 Similarly, a mixture of deceased and assailant DNA at a homicide crime scene can implicate the accused.
-The presence of additional (possibly unidentified) DNA contributors in a mixture does not change the fact that the suspect is in the evidence.
+The presence of additional (possibly unidentified) DNA contributors in a mixture does not change the fact that the suspect is

-&lt;sup>40 Gill P, Brenner CH, Buckleton JS, et al. DNA commission of the International Society of Forensic Genetics: Recommendations on the interpretation of mixtures.
-Forensic Sci Int, 2006;160(2-3):90-101.

-&lt;sup>41 Perlin MW, Legler MM, Spencer CE, et al. Validating TrueAllele® DNA mixture interpretation.
+&lt;sup>43 Gill P, Brenner CH, Buckleton JS, et al. DNA commission of the International Society of Forensic Genetics: Recommendations on the interpretation of mixtures.
+Forensic Sci Int.
+2006;160(2-3):90-101.
+Perlin MW, Legler MM, Spencer CE, et al. Validating TrueAllele® DNA mixture interpretation.
 J Forensic Sci.
 2011;56(6):1430-1447.
-Thompson WC.
-Painting the target around the matching profile: the Texas sharpshooter fallacy in

-&lt;sup>42 Thompson WC.
+&lt;sup>45 Thompson WC.
 Painting the target around the matching profile: the Texas sharpshooter fallacy in forensic DNA interpretation.
 Law, Probability and Risk.
 2009;8(3):257-276.

-&lt;sup>43 Curran JM, Buckleton J. Inclusion probabilities and dropout.
+&lt;sup>46 Curran JM, Buckleton J. Inclusion probabilities and dropout.
 J Forensic Sci.
 2010;55(5):1171-1173.